ZacBlanco/hwx-tutorials/2-3/tutorials/interactive-queries-for-hadoop-with-apache-hive-on-apache-tez/interactive-queries-with-hive-on-tez.md

 Let’s do a simple exercise.
 Let’s run the following query and see how long it takes.

 ~~~
-select buildingid, max(targettemp-actualtemp) from hvac group by buildingid;
+select buildingid, max(targettemp-actualtemp) from hvac_orc group by buildingid;
 ~~~

 Please note down the time taken.